ni/nimi-python/docs/nifgen/class.rst

               a custom filter, the coefficients returned are those set with the :py:meth:`nifgen.Session.configure_custom_fir_filter_coefficients` method coerced to the
               quantized values used by the device.
-            | To use this method, first call an instance of the
-              :py:meth:`nifgen.Session.get_fir_filter_coefficients` method with the
-              **coefficientsArray** parameter set to VI_NULL.
-Calling the method in this state returns the current size of the **coefficientsArray** as the value of the **numberOfCoefficientsRead** parameter.
-Create an array of this size, and call the :py:meth:`nifgen.Session.get_fir_filter_coefficients` method a second time, passing the new array as the **coefficientsArray** parameter and the size as the **arraySize** parameter.
-This second method call populates the array with the FIR filter coefficients.
             | Refer to the FIR Filter topic for your device in the *NI Signal
               Generators Help* for more information about FIR filter coefficients.
               This method is supported only for the NI 5441.
-            | **Default Value**: None

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the nifgen.Session object, then the method will use all repeated capabilities in the session.
                 You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session instance, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].get_fir_filter_coefficients()
+                    session.channels[0,1].get_fir_filter_coefficients(array_size, number_of_coefficients_read)

-            :rtype: int
+            :rtype: list of float
             :return:

-                    Specifies the array of data containing the number of coefficients you want to read.
+                    Specifies the array of data the onboard signal processor uses for the FIR filter coefficients.
+For the NI 5441, provide a symmetric array of 95 coefficients to this parameter.

+                    The coefficients should range between -1.00 and +1.00.

 get_hardware_state